Drought

 2 anys

-The standard precipitation index maps produced monthly by the Meteorological Service of Catalonia indicate by region whether it has rained more or less than expected from that date and looking back six months, one year or two years.
-They provide a long-term view of rainfall drought by territory.
-The situation has improved if you look back six months.
+The Standard Precipitation Index (SPI) maps produced monthly by the Meteorological Service of Catalonia indicate, by region, whether it has rained more or less than expected from that date and going back nine months, one year, or two years.
+They provide a long-term view of the rainfall drought by territory.
+The situation has clearly improved in recent months.

 stats